bfmatei/PiPTool/README.md

 - Suggestions?

 ## Changelog
+### Version 1.8.2
+- Fix Search mode

 ### Version 1.8.1
 - Changed versioning type
 - Improved Plex native support
 - Added settings for additional Plex domains.
-The settings are accessible via Extensions panel in Safari preferences
+The settings are accessible via Extensions panel in Safari preferences.
+You can add 1 domain like this: "test.com" or multiple domains "test1.com|test2.com|test3.com".
+IPs are supported too.
 - Improved picker mode by adding a red border to the current hovered element
 - Improved menu icon